Healthdirect Free Australian health advice you can count on.

 • uneasy

-If someone is having suicidal thoughts or making plan for suicide, it can be hard for other people (even partners, close friends or family members) to notice.
-If you or someone you care about is thinking about suicide, here are some things you may notice:
+If someone is having suicidal thoughts or making plans for suicide, it can be hard for other people to notice.
+Warning signs include:

 • reckless behaviour